Tensor Tomography on Asymptotically Hyperbolic Surfaces: Introduction

 We consider the tensor tomography problem on Asymptotically Hyperbolic surfaces.
 A Riemannian metric $g$ defined in the interior $M^{\circ}$ of a compact manifold with boundary $M$ is called Asymptotically Hyperbolic (AH) if for any boundary defining function (``bdf'' throughout) $\rho$ for $\partial M$, $\overline{g}\coloneqq \rho^2g$ extends to a smooth Riemannian metric on $M$ and in addition one has $\| \d \rho\big|_{\partial M}\|_{\rho^2g}^2=1$.
 Such metrics are complete and their sectional curvatures approach $-1$ as $\rho\to 0$ (\cite{Mazzeo1986}).
 The most important example is the Poincaré model of hyperbolic space.
 Given a non-trapping AH manifold $(M^{\circ},g)$ (that is, a manifold carrying an AH metric such that no unit speed geodesic spends infinite time in any compact subset of $M^{\circ}$), the space of oriented unit speed geodesics through $M^{\circ}$ can be given the structure of a manifold $\G \cong T^* (\partial M)$.
 Then for a symmetric $m$-tensor field on $M^\circ$, we can define the geodesic X-ray transform $I_m\colon C_c^\infty(M^\circ; S^m(T^* M^\circ))\to C_c^\infty(\G)$, given by

 where $\gamma$ is in unit-speed parameterization.
-The tensor tomography problem consists in assessing what part of a given symmetric $m$-tensor $f$ can be reconstructed from $I_m f$, and how to reconstruct it.
-In the AH setting, such a problem is related to the non-linear inverse problem of reconstructing an AH metric from knowledge of its renormalized lens data, see \cite{Graham2019}.
+The tensor tomography problem consists in assessing which part of a given symmetric $m$-tensor $f$ can be reconstructed from $I_m f$, and how to reconstruct it.
+In the AH setting, such a problem is related to the non-linear inverse problem of reconstructing an AH metric from knowledge of its renormalized boundary distance data, see \cite{Graham2019,Lefeuvre2020,humbert2026}.

 Prior literature on this question is extensive in the case of convex and non-trapping manifolds with boundary, covering both its applications (to medical imaging and seismology, among others) and its theoretical developments.
-Known results include injectivity (up to natural kernel) and stability statements \cite{Sharafudtinov1994,Paternain2023,Paternain2019}, range characterizations, and reconstruction procedures \cite{Monard2015a,Derevtsov2015,Kazantsev2004}.
+Known results include injectivity (up to natural kernel) and stability statements \cite{Sharafudtinov1994,Paternain2023,Paternain2019}, range characterizations, and reconstruction procedures \cite{Monard2015a,Derevtsov2015,Kazantsev2004,Krishnan2019}.

 More recently, the X-ray transform over tensor fields has gained attention in the case of non-compact spaces including AH ones \cite{Graham2019}, Cartan-Hadamard manifolds \cite{Lehtonen2017} and asymptotically conic spaces \cite{Jia2022}.
 Such results usually follow more special cases where the background geometry is a symmetric space \cite{Michel1984}, or the integrand is a function or a one-form \cite{Helgason1999,Berenstein1994,Lehtonen2016,Eptaminitakis2024,Eptaminitakis2022,Eptaminitakis2021,Vasy2024,Hoop2024}.